rezaabdullah/Raspberry-Pi-Setup/README.md

 # Set Up Static IP Address
 1. At terminal enter `sudo nano /etc/dhcpcd.conf`
-2. At the end of the file add the following
+2. At the end of the file add the following<br/>
 ```
 # Set static IP address for Ethernet
 interface eth0